s-d-le/tanstack-react-table-mega-example/README.md

 - Table view for Notion databases
 - Column sorting, rearrangement, and resizing
 - Filtering with various property types and compound conditions

+# Improvements

+- In order to build an integration that works with any database a user picks, and to remain flexible as the user's chosen database inevitably changes in the future, use the Retrieve a database endpoint.
+Your integration can call this endpoint to get a current database schema, and then create the properties parameter in code based on that schema. [https://developers.notion.com/docs/working-with-databases]

 ## License